A Gift, A Life

 "Heightened?
 What do you mean by heightened?
 I was sitting merrily in this comfortable little nook until you, Men in Black, strolled into the park!"

 "Aren't you already perplexed because of your choices and decisions?
-Come on, sir, you have to agree.
-It is life, perplexing and confusing." said he.
+Come on, you must agree.
+It is life, perplexing and confusing." he said as a monk.

 Mr. Unk glanced at his companions and then conveyed a subtle message with a gesture before resuming, "Furthermore, I detect a hint of both unease and anger in your tone at this moment: a touch of 'Who are they?' blended with a dash of 'Who do they believe themselves to be?'
 Am I on the right track?"

 "Frankly, I couldn't care less.
-I'm abandoning this cozy spot to wander across the opposite side of the park.
+I'm abandoning this cozy spot to walk across the park.
 Feel free to do whatever you please.
-Just give me a heads up if things take a destructive turn; I'd prefer to be at a distance."
+Just give me a heads up if things turn destructive; I'd prefer to be at a distance."

 "Our purpose for coming here revolves around you."